Refinancing your mortgage can save you thousands of dollars in interest.

 See if you qualify to refinance out of your FHA loan

-If you have a 30 yr fixed rate mortgage you may benefit from refinancing into a 10 year or 15 year mortgage.
+Refinancing into a different loan term can help you achieve whatever goal you’re seeking, whether its getting a lower monthly payment, or paying off your home sooner.
+If you have a 30-year fixed rate mortgage you may benefit from refinancing into a 10 year or 15 year mortgage.
 Your monthly payment will likely increase.
 However, interest rates on 15 year loans are as much as a full percentage point lower than 30 year mortgages.
 More of your payment will go towards the principle balance allowing you to pay off your mortgage faster.
 And save a ton of money in interest in the process.

 If you got your original mortgage at a time when your credit score was lower than it is today.
 Chances are the rate you received is much higher than what you will receive today with a much higher credit score.
 You will want to maximize your credit score before applying to refinance your home loan.
 Make sure you pay off your credit card balances.
 Having high credit card balances will significantly hurt your credit score.